Returning to Study with the MBA

 At AIB, each subject is divided into weekly blocks, with readings, tasks and assessments to complete each week.
 While this structure helps to maintain pace, students remain accountable of their own time and deliverables.
 Therefore, a weekly study plan will be vital to study success.
 At the beginning of each subject, create a calendar with all your work and personal non-negotiable commitments.
 Then, slot in all your study sessions and key due dates, allowing yourself contingencies for when something throws you off your schedule.

 Need more study inspiration?
-Browse through our library of study content on the AIB Blog for useful tips.
+Check out our library of study tips for students.